devunt/purple-line/README.md

+**Warning: Unfinished software!** This plugin is still under development and many things are still unstable or unimplemented.

 purple-line
 ===========

-libpurple (Pidgin, Finch) protocol plugin for LINE (http://line.naver.jp/en/) by Naver / NHN Japan.
-It's not quite featureful and stable enough to be used as a primary client for Line yet, but it's under heavy development.
+libpurple (Pidgin, Finch) protocol plugin for LINE (http://line.me/) by Naver / LINE Corporation.

 The LINE protocol is closed, proprietary and there is no public API nor a truly cross-platform client (how lame!).
-I'm documenting the protocol as I go (documentation at https://github.com/mvirkkunen/line-protocol/)
+Therefore, I'm seeing if I can implement a usable libpurple plugin for it and I'm documenting the protocol as I go (documentation at https://github.com/mvirkkunen/line-protocol/)

 Does it work?
 -------------